 Over the last couple of months I’ve been ‘secretly’ acquiring some vinyl goodies.
 First, I purchased a mint condition Fidelity Research FR-1 Mk 3 moving coil cartridge…

 I followed that up with a matching Fidelity Research RS-141 one-piece milled aluminum headshell.
 These wonderful pieces of Japanese analog engineering partner up with my Jelco SA-750D tonearm, Kenwood KD-600 direct-drive turntable and (of course) Fidelity Research XF-1 M step-up transformer.… Read more

-Liquid Audio, located in Carine, Western Australia, offers audio TLC, premium service and repairs for all classic & vintage hi-fi electronics and turntables.
+Liquid Audio, located in Carine, Western Australia, offers servicing and repairs for all classic hi-fi electronics and turntables.

 It’s time I wrote a piece on the legendary Kenwood KD-500 / KD-550 direct-drive turntables.
 These classic direct-drive decks hail from an era when things were built to last.

 Indeed, if decks like the KD-500 / KD-550 with this level of bespoke engineering were to be built now, they would cost many thousands of dollars.
 The Technics SL-1200 is a classic example – it’s been reissued and costs literally thousands!… Read more

 Hi vinyl lovers, I recently serviced and repaired yet another Denon DP-1200 direct drive turntable with speed control issues.
 This particular Denon DP-1200 was cosmetically good, but would not hold the correct speed.
 The fine speed adjustment control was also very ‘touchy’ and the platter speed would vary wildly when it was used.

 These are faults commonly associated with the DP-1200 and other direct drive decks, once they reach a certain age.… Read more